npm/rderby/README.md

 # RDerby

-Rolling restarts using HAProxy, ndm, and some elbow grease.
+rolling restarts using HAProxy, ndm, and some elbow grease.

 ## Usage